Find the best conference call service provider for your business

 It’s easy to compare on a price-by-price basis.
 But this doesn’t give you the whole picture.
-In fact, it could skew your judgment, and you could end up with a conferencing system that doesn’t meet your requirements.
+In fact, it could skew your judgment, and you could end up with a conference call system that doesn’t meet your requirements.

 When calculating ROI, use this calculator to work out the value of conference calling.